huilinghe19/sardana_practise/README.md

 Sardana Starten:

-Terminal 1: Sardana test
+Terminal 1: Sardana python3TangoDS

-Terminal 2: spock --profile=python3test
+Terminal 2: spock --profile=python3TangoDS

 Note: when we run "sar_demo" in spock interface, there are already many sample devices.
 So I have deleted all related devices, the sar_demo works.
 That means, the same name for controllers and motors can not be used twice.